jsm8989/vesicles_iii/lab_notes.md

   - High contract images
   - Isolated vesicles
   - Note down metadata in temika comments
+  - Preferably vesicle centred as far as possible

 - Plan (after speaking to Guil) for refinement:
   - Plot the power spectra